Back to Blog

 Within your computer, phone, or other device, there is a unique MAC address.
 Think of this like an electronic fingerprint for the device.
 With MAC authentication, not only do users need the correct username and password to access your network, but they also need to connect from an approved registered device.
 This prevents any non-approved or personal devices from being added to the network by your users.

-GUARDIAN RFID aims to digitally transform every correctional facility in the country, providing the tools they need to successfully automate their care, custody, and control mission set.
-We hope our top five best practices for securing a Wi-Fi network provide some insight and can be of use to your facility.
+GUARDIAN RFID is committed to digitally transforming correctional facilities nationwide, equipping them with the tools necessary to automate their care, custody, and control mission set.
+We hope our top five best practices for securing Wi-Fi networks offer valuable insights for your facility.
 If you’re ready for a demo or are interested in our products, implementation, pricing, or anything else, our team members are here to help and ready to answer any questions.
 Please reach out to us here or call us at 1-855-777-7343.